 - High counts: 2000 at Branched Oak Lake, Lancaster Co 1 Mar 2009, 1302 at Lake McConaughy 9 Mar 2001, 1000 there 21 Feb 1994, and 1000 estimated flying over Omaha, Douglas Co 23 Mar 2006.

-Summer: Herring Gulls are generally rare in summer; there are only about 34 records of immatures statewide 1 Jun-12 Sep, most of these at Lake McConaughy.
-There are only three records of adults Jun-Jul: one at Lake McConaughy 19 Jun 2004, two there 21 Jun 2005, and one there 30 Jul 2006.
-An age class breakdown for Jun-Jul 2001 at Lake McConaughy was one fresh juvenile (on 28 Jul), four first alternate, two second alternate, and two third alternate (Stephen J. Dinsmore, pers. comm.); the total of eight immatures was an unusually large number for the time of year.
+Summer: Herring Gulls are generally rare in summer; there are only about 36 records of immatures statewide Jun through early Sep, most of these at Lake McConaughy.
+There are only five records of adults during Jun-Jul, all at Lake McConaughy: 19 Jun 2004, two on 21 Jun 2005, and singles 27 Jul 2012, 30 Jul 2006, and 31 Jul 2007.
+An age class breakdown for Jun-Jul 2001 at Lake McConaughy was one fresh juvenile (on 28 Jul), four first alternate, two second alternate, and two third alternate (Stephen J. Dinsmore, personal communication); the total of eight immatures was an unusually large number for the time of year.

 Migrants, usually immatures, are detectable in mid-Sep, but numbers are low until Oct, with numbers building in Nov and large concentrations not seen until Dec, when peak counts occur.
-Juveniles may depart breeding colonies as early as mid-Jul (Nisbet et al 2017); a fresh juvenile was at Lake McConaughy 28 Jul 2001.
-Earliest dates for adults, probably failed breeders, are: three on 27 Aug 2006 at Lake McConaughy, one in Lancaster Co 29 Aug 2014, and one at Lake McConaughy 6 Sep 2014.
+Juveniles may depart breeding colonies as early as mid-Jul (Nisbet et al 2020); a fresh juvenile was at Lake McConaughy 28 Jul 2001.

 - High counts: 540 at Sutherland Reservoir, Lincoln Co 30 Dec 2007, 446 at Harlan Co Reservoir, Harlan Co 15 Dec 1996, and 416 at Lake McConaughy 23 Dec 1994.